 - Carolina Mountain Cheese Fest, April 28: Calling all “curd nerds!”
 Cheese fans will delight at this day-long celebration at Highland Brewing.
 Taste delicious cheeses, meet cheese makers and local livestock, and enjoy some friendly competition.

-- Asheville Beer Week, Dates TBA: Cheers to this festival, which dedicates nine full days to celebrating all things beer.
+- Asheville Beer Week, May 24-June 1: Cheers to this festival, which dedicates nine full days to celebrating all things beer.
 Taste great local craft brews, pair beers with a smorgasbord of delicious food, and learn about brewing at events around town.
 More than 40 breweries are on tap to participate.
 Beer Week closes with the popular Beer City Festival in Pack Square Park (June 2), which celebrates the local brewing industry with taps from dozens of breweries and plenty of live music.

 - VeganFest, June 8-9: Celebrate the joy of delicious, healthy, plant-based foods.
 On Saturday, hear from nationally-recognized experts talking about the latest vegan trends.
 On Sunday from 11 a.m. to 6 p.m., enjoy an outdoor festival with more than 75 vendors showcasing vegan food, beer and lifestyle products.

 Asheville will have everything this year from Team USA tennis action to world-class cycling to top-level college basketball.